 Malaysia's 4G networks aren't the fastest in the world, but they are close to matching the global average of 13.5 Mbps.
 Like many other countries worldwide, Malaysia is also testing out new LTE-Advanced technologies.

-|Download Speed: 4G||Download Speed: 3G||Download Speed: Overall||Latency: 4G||Latency: 3G||Coverage: 4G|
+|Download Speed: 4G||Download Speed: 3G||Download Speed: Overall||Latency: 4G||Latency: 3G||Availability: 4G|

-This metric shows the average download speed on each network on 4G (LTE) connections.
+This metric shows the average download speed for each operator on LTE connections as measured by OpenSignal users.

-This metric shows the average download speed experienced by a user across all of an operator's networks.
+This metric shows the average download speed experienced by OpenSignal users across all of an operator's 3G and 4G networks.
 Overall speed doesn't just factor in 3G and LTE speeds, but also the availability of each network technology.
-Operators with lower LTE coverage tend to have lower overall speeds because their customers spend much more time connected to slower 3G networks.
+Operators with lower LTE availability tend to have lower overall speeds because their customers spend more time connected to slower 3G networks.

-This metric shows the average latency on each network on 4G (LTE) connections.
-Latency, measured in milliseconds, is the delay data experiences as it travels between points in the network.
-A lower score in this metric is a sign of a more responsive network.
+This metric shows the average latency for each operator on LTE connections as measured by OpenSignal users.
+Latency, measured in milliseconds, is the delay data experiences as it makes a round trip through the network.
+A lower score in this metric is a sign of a more responsive network.Learn More →

 In terms of speed, operators were more closely matched.
 We measured average 4G download speeds for U Mobile at 13.8 Mbps, Maxis at 13 Mbps and DiGi at 12.4 Mbps, but the overlapping statistical margins on those results produced a three-way draw between the operators.
 U Mobile, however, won OpenSignal's award for fastest 3G network.
 U Mobile had an average 3G download speed of 3.3 Mbps, beating out all of its competitors even though it shares 3G infrastructure with Maxis outside of urban markets.

 While Celcom did quite poorly on the national level — finishing last or tied for last in every category — its networks performed much better in Malaysia's economic center.
-In addition to improved 4G coverage in the Klang Valley, it shared the regional award for fastest 3G network with U Mobile with both operators averaging about 3 Mbps.
+In addition to improved 4G availability in the Klang Valley, it shared the regional award for fastest 3G network with U Mobile with both operators averaging about 3 Mbps.
 Celcom still couldn't match its peers in LTE speeds in the capital region where we saw the same three-way draw we found on the national level.
 U Mobile, Maxis and DiGi all averaged between 13 and 14 Mbps in 4G download speeds, compared to Celcom's average of 10.6 Mbps.
 When we calculated combined 3G and 4G regional performance, though, Maxis again emerged as the overall speed-award winner.
-Due to its superior LTE coverage, Maxis's overall average speed in the Klang Valley came in at 6.5 Mbps, beating all of its competitors by nearly a megabit.
+Due to its superior LTE availability, Maxis's overall average speed in the Klang Valley came in at 6.5 Mbps, beating all of its competitors by nearly a megabit.